 In this lecture we are continuing our study of one-dimensional maps as simplified models of chaos and as tools for analysing higher order differential equations.
 We have already encountered maps in this role.
-The Lorenz map provided strong evidence that the Lorenz attractor is truly chaotic/strange, and is not just a long-period limit-cycle, see Lectures 9 and 10.
+The Lorenz map provided strong evidence that the Lorenz attractor is truly chaotic or in other words strange, and is not just a long-period limit-cycle, see Lectures 9 and 10.